hypo69/hypo/pytest/gemini/src/goog/drive/__init__.md

     from hypotez.src.goog.drive import drive
     assert drive is not None, ".drive module should be importable."

-#  Example test to illustrate potential exception handling
+#  Example test to illuStarte potential exception handling
 def test_drive_method_invalid_input(example_drive_instance):
   """Test for potential exception in GoogleDrive methods (Example)."""
   # Replace with the actual method and expected exception